xiangjun-tan/xiangjun-tan.github.io/index.md

 ## About Me

 My name is Xiangjun Tan, and I am a 4th-year undergraduate student at the [School of Physics, UNSW]([https://github.com](https://www.unsw.edu.au/science/our-schools/physics)).
 I am pursuing a double degree in Quantum Engineering and Physics.
-During the summer of 2022, I participated in a Quantum Technology summer school program at Peking University.
 Previously, I have conducted experiments on the Quantum Hall Effect at temperatures below 250 mK and developed protocols for advanced quantum teleportation, as well as quantum simulations for many-body physics problem and error mitigation for its quantum algorithm.
 I am proficient in coding with Matlab, Python, and the C language, having completed numerous projects.

 ## Research Interests